MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/platform-qualification-app-validation.md

 # Platform qualification and app validation

-Prerequisites for implementing Dynamics 365 Guides in regulated industries:
+Implementation of Dynamics 365 Guides in regulated industries has the following prerequisites:

-- Qualify Power Platform
+- Qualify Microsoft Power Platform.
-- Validate the Guides app
+- Validate the Guides app.
-- Validate the Power Apps
+- Validate Power Apps.

-The requirements for qualification and validation vary depending on industry.
-The following section is based on requirements for life science, as this industry demands one of the highest levels of regulatory requirements.
-You might find that some of the requirements are relevant to your organization despite not being within life science.
+The requirements for qualification and validation vary by industry.
+This section is based on the requirements for life science, because that industry demands some of the highest levels of regulatory requirements.
+You might find that some of the requirements are relevant to your organization, even though it isn't in the life science industry.

 ## Next steps